Running Flyte on GKE

 To view the details of the workflow execution, including inputs and outputs, run:

-flytectl get execution -p flytesnacks -d development --details <execution-id>
+flytectl get execution -p flytesnacks -d development --details <execution-id>Replace

 Publish service to the Internet